All Articles

 Who is Eligible for a Disabled Persons Railcard?

-You can apply for a Disabled Persons Railcard if you have a disability that makes travelling by train difficult.
+You can apply for a Disabled Persons Railcard if you have a disability or long-term health condition that makes travelling by train more difficult.
+The railcard is designed to make public transport more accessible, while also helping to reduce the cost of regular travel for disabled passengers and their companions.

 - you receive Personal Independence Payment (PIP) or Adult Disability Payment (ADP)